The Best Christmas Tree Stands You Won’t Want Tucked Away

 Reading up on Domino’s shopping guides is like having your own personal product concierge.
 We do the tedious part—deep-dive research, hands-on testing, and tapping experts for advice—so all you have to do is hit “add to cart.”
 That’s why we call them Simply the Best.

 When it comes to holiday decor, you may give very little thought to the fixture under the tree: the humble stand.
-Sure, you have your basic—nay, classic!—forest green plastic model, but that’s truly the tip of the iceberg—and you may be surprised by the variety on offer.
+Sure, you have your basic—nay, classic!—forest green plastic model, but that’s truly the tip of the iceberg.
+You may be surprised by the variety on offer.
 Favor an old-school cast-iron design?
 That’s easier to find than you think.
-Or does your taste veer more toward Swedish minimalism?
+Or does your taste veer more toward Scandi minimalism?
 Luckily, there are a lot of industrial designers who also love a Nordic, less-is-more look for the holidays.

-While Christmas tree stands may vary greatly in their design and construction, the seven models we highlight here—from jaw-dropping splurge pieces to cute value finds—are the top ones we found on the market.
-Read on to find the best Christmas tree stand for your home.
-Oh, and don’t worry: They’re all Santa approved.
+While Christmas tree stands may vary greatly in their design and construction, the seven models we highlight here—from jaw-dropping splurge pieces to cute value finds—are our current favorites on the market.
+Read on for the best Christmas tree stand for your home, and don’t worry: They’re all Santa approved.

 - Best overall: Krinner Tree Genie